Mael-Voyer/Mael-Voyer.github.io/index.md

 ---

 Hey, I am Maël a PhD student at CEA in Saclay.
-I focus on the properties of exoplanet atmospheres and improving the data reduciton for JWST.
+I focus on the properties of exoplanet atmospheres and improving the data reduciton for JWST MIRI-LRS and NIRSpec IFU.

 ---